 Bal Kama began his PhD studies at the Australian National University College of Law in 2014.
 His dissertation seeks to examine the relationship between the judiciary and the parliament under the Papua New Guinea Constitution.

 Bal was admitted as a solicitor in the Australian Capital Territory (ACT) after completing his Graduate Diploma in Legal Practice at the Sydney College of Law.
-Bal graduated from University of Canberra in 2012 with a Bachelor of Laws (Honours) and a Bachelor of Arts (International Relations and International Studies).
+Bal attained a Bachelor of Laws (Honours) and a Bachelor of Arts (International Relations and Politics) from the University of Canberra.
 The findings from his Honours thesis – on the 2011-2012 constitutional crisis in Papua New Guinea – were presented to the Australian Law Council.

-In 2013, Bal was engaged as a consultant with the United Nations Women in Papua New Guinea to assist in designing an action plan for the United Nations Gender Task Team (UNGTT) in response to sorcery related violence.
+Bal was engaged as a consultant with the United Nations Women in Papua New Guinea to assist in designing an action plan for the United Nations Gender Task Team (UNGTT) in response to sorcery related violence.
 UNGTT is a multi-agency UN task force formed to address gender issues in Papua New Guinea.
-Bal worked as a paralegal with the Aboriginal Legal Service ACT-NSW and Ashurst Sydney, and currently teaches at the ANU College of Law and the University of Canberra Faculty of Business, Government and Law.
+Bal worked as a paralegal with the Aboriginal Legal Service ACT-NSW and Ashurst Sydney, and is currently a sessional lecturer at the University of Canberra Faculty of Business, Government and Law.

-Bal writes for Australia's leading international think tank, The Lowy Institute, and Canberra-based Development Policy Centre on issues in the Pacific region.
+Bal writes for Australia's leading international think tank, The Lowy Institute, and Canberra-based Development Policy Centre on issues in the Pacific region and is often invited by Australian media to comment on Pacific issues.
 Bal is also the Founder and Director of Kama Scholars Foundation (KSF), a community-based scholarship and mentoring program for village students and youths in the Highlands of Papua New Guinea.
 He was awarded the 2016 Commonwealth Pacific Young Person of the Year, an award that gave Bal the privilege to meet Her Majesty Queen Elizabeth II in England.

 Bal is a founding member of the Commonwealth Youth Health Network (CYHN) at the Commonwealth Secretariat, London and a recipient of the University of Canberra Distinguished Alumni Commendation Award in 2013 in recognition of his contribution to the community.

-Unit Convenor and Lecturer, University of Canberra 2016
+Unit Convenor and Sessional Lecturer, University of Canberra 2016

 Significant research publications